ZephyrCarter/troop223.github.io/index.md

 will prepair them for life as a responsible adult, to help them understand how to be conservation minded, and to to give them the skills to have an effective and proactive adult life.

 <p>
-Please join us in helping the youth of America by signing up now!
+<strong>Please join us in helping the youth of America by signing up now!</strong>
 </p>

 </h5>